thornewman/snmptastic/README.md

 * UNIX "diff" or equivalent tool be available.
   The exact tool, path, and parameters can be specified in the configuration file.
-  By default, the daemon calls ='diff -wu'= to generate the data for differential emails.
+  By default, the daemon calls "diff -wu" to generate the data for differential emails.

   This is a stock tool and exists on most UNIX implementations.